rreubenreyes/brolang/README.md

 # Brolang

-Brolang is a domain-specific language specialized towards generating and sharing strength training programs.
+Brolang is a domain-specific templating language specialized towards generating and sharing strength training programs.
 This project is in its infancy; features will be documented as they are completed.

 Brolang is implemented in [Go](https://golang.org/).
+Design is heavily influenced by [Jsonnet](https://jsonnet.org/).
 Syntax is heavily influenced by [SQL](https://en.wikipedia.org/wiki/SQL) and Go.

 ## Design goals